Canzano: USC and UCLA head to the Big Ten

 Will Oregon and Washington be next?

-I reached out to a half dozen Pac-12 Conference athletic directors early Thursday morning.
+I reached out to a half dozen Pac-12 Conference athletic directors on Thursday morning.
 I was poking around football season-ticket sales trends and trying to figure out why they’re soft in some places.

 Nobody answered me.